bkoelman/CSharpGuidelinesAnalyzer/README.md

 ## Project status

-Almost all analyzers are implemented, but work is still in progress.
+All analyzers have been implemented, but testing and optimization work is still in progress.
 See [Overview](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Overview.md) for the list of supported rules and their status.

 ## Get started